findingcorey1/Obsidian/ASIA 1125/Final Exam/Identification Question/Confucious.md

 * Mother was a concubine and he grew with her family (he was three when his father died)
 * He held low ranking positions managing accounts and watching over livestock

+Confucius, who was also known as Kongzi was a philosopher who lived in the state of Lu during the time of "Spring and Autumn period of 551 - 479 BCE.